-Janssen CarePath provides the additional support you may need to help you get started with PREZISTA® treatment, once your doctor has prescribed it for you.
-You can call a Janssen CarePath Coordinator at 877-CarePath (877-227-3728) or set up a Janssen CarePath Personal Account by clicking here.
+Janssen CarePath provides the additional support you may need to help you get started with PREZISTA® treatment, once you and your doctor have decided it is right for you.
+You can call a Janssen CarePath Care Coordinator at 866-836-0114 or set up a personal Janssen CarePath Account by visiting MyJanssenCarePath.com.

 - Review your health plan benefits to help answer questions you may have about insurance coverage for PREZISTA®